Hab00119/Data-Engineering-Zoomcamp/Docker_SQL/docker-postgres-notes.md

 ```

 2. **Run the image with the dataloader parameters**
    The dataloader supports both `.csv` and `.parquet` files.
+The modified version dataloader2.py also supports `.gz` file but you need to include it in the Dockerfile or ingest data into the db directly with python (without Docker).
 For parallelization, you can use the `--max-workers` parameter.
 However, if memory is limited, set `--max-workers` to `1`.
 ```bash
 docker run -it --network=pg-network taxi_ingest:v001
     --user root